anderssandstrom/ecmc_plugin_grbl/README.md

 Some pictures of x and y actual and setpoints for G0,G1,G2,G4 commands:
 * X = Axis1
 * Y = Axis2

+NOTE: The tests are performed on simple belt drive linear axes.

 ## X and Y positions
 ![X and Y positions](doc/ecmc/example.png)